 Main navigation | Main content

-The Department of Civil Engineering’s degree programs in civil engineering and geoengineering prepare students to solve the world’s increasing needs: designing sustainable infrastructure systems, both built and natural, and developing environmentally responsible use of earth resources, both surface and subsurface.
+The Department of Civil, Environmental, and Geo- Engineering’s degree programs in civil engineering and geoengineering prepare students to solve the world’s increasing needs: designing sustainable infrastructure systems, both built and natural, and developing environmentally responsible use of earth resources, both surface and subsurface.
 Our faculty members are internationally recognized for research in landscape vulnerability assessment, wind energy development, stream restoration, structural response to extreme loading, water treatment, environmental remediation, seismic imaging and material characterization, traffic control and safety, hydraulic fracturing, and more.

 With roots dating back more than a century, our department developed one of the University’s first engineering programs.
 The state’s first wastewater treatment plant was designed by one of our faculty.
 Alumni include founders of major engineering firms, the first woman engineer in the Wisconsin Highway Commission, a pioneer in industrial pollution control, leaders in the U.S. Army Corps of Engineers and Transportation Research Board, and many others.